jdidion/hon/README.md

 A recipe mirrors the project directory structure.
 You only need to provide the files that you want to override from a higher level.
 Recipes are always additive - there is no way to exlude templates defined at a higher level.

-### Virtual environments

-After the project is created and initialized, a virtualenv is created in the project's `venv` folder.
-The following commands manage virtual environments:

-* `activate`: activate a virtualenv (by default the one in the current project)
-* `deactivate`: deactivate the current virtualenv
-* `refresh`: delete and recreate a virtualenv
-* `run`: run a command in a virtualenv

 ### Project build

 The `build` command builds both a wheel and a source distribution into the `dist` folder.

-The `deploy` command installs a build into the project's virtualenv (this can also be done using the `--deploy` option of the `build` command).
+The `install` command installs a build into the project's virtualenv (this can also be done using the `--install` option of the `build` command).
 Any dependencies are also installed.

-The `install` command installs a build into the system python library (this can also be done using the `--install` option of the `build` command).
-Any dependencies are also installed.
-Dependency conflicts are detected and reported.
-A dependency conflict will cause the install to fail unless the `--force` option is specified.

 ### Dependencies

 Hon largely wraps the dependency management functionality provided by Poetry.
+The `dep` command has the following subcommands:

 * `add`: Add a dependency to the pyproject.toml and install it into the virtualenv
 * `remove`: Remove a dependency to the pyproject.toml and remove it from the virtualenv
 * `update`: Update dependencies within the constraints of their version specifications

 These commands also update the lock file (`poetry.lock`), which sets the exact version for each dependency.
-The lock file can also be manually (re)created using the `lock` command.
+The lock file can also be manually (re)created using the `lock` subcommand.

-Finally, the `search` command enables you to search configured repositories for a dependency.

 ### Code hygine